Oaklawn Racing Casino Resort: History

 W. T. Bishop replaced Grant and the track continued to thrive.
 In 1972, the Arkansas Derby became a $100,000 stakes.
 The following year was the first for the running of the Fantasy Stakes, a prep race to the Kentucky Oaks.
 The Racing Festival of the South was created in 1974.
 The week-long festival has one stakes race each day, leading up to the Arkansas Derby.

 In 1975, Oaklawn completed a renovation that added a five-level glass enclosure to the north end of the grandstand, near the top of the stretch.
 The addition included a general admission area, a 400-person box and 2,500 reserved seats, a kitchen, dining room, and private club.

 The 1983 racing season set Oaklawn's all-time handle record: $168,740,923 wagered during the 56-day season.
 This was a daily average of $3,013,230, beating the track's goal of $3 million.
 Attendance for the season was 1,303,223, for a daily average of 23,272.
 That same year, the purse for the Arkansas Derby was increased to $250,000.

 In 1984, the purse was lifted to $500,000.

 By 1985, three decades of prosperity began to reverse.
 Betting declined 8.1% and attendance declined by 3.7% compared to 1984.
 Increased competition from neighboring states, a lack of Sunday racing, and a lack of race days were blamed.

 By 1990, the track was opened for races on Sundays, the grandstand had been enlarged, and attendance began to recover.

 Two years later, races began timing in hundredths of seconds, rather than fifths, as with other race tracks around the world.

 In 2004, to celebrate its 100th anniversary, Oaklawn Park offered a $5 million bonus to any horse that could sweep its three-year-old graded stakes, the Rebel Stakes and the Arkansas Derby, and also take the Kentucky Derby.
 Smarty Jones collected the bonus.

 In 2015, eventual Triple Crown winner American Pharoah began his Eclipse award-winning season with victories at Oaklawn in the Rebel Stakes and Arkansas Derby.

 Just before the 2018 season opened, Oaklawn unveiled a life-sized bronze sculpture of American Pharoah and jockey Victor Espinoza at the grandstand's redesigned entrance.
 The work, by Philadelphia sculptor James Peniston, had been commissioned two years earlier by Oaklawn president Charles Cella to memorialize the horse's victories at the Hot Springs track.

 Later in 2018, Oaklawn announced that it would start its 2019 racing season a few weeks later than usual, running from late January until early May, lasting the customary 57 days and ending on the day of the Kentucky Derby.
 Among the reasons given for the change were spring weather conditions and January racing cancellations over the previous decade.

+In 2021, the resort completed a $100 million expansion that enlarged the casino and added a hotel and event center.
+Since 2024, Oaklawn has been the state's only Forbes four-star spa.